JTrippas/Spoken-Conversational-Search/README.md

 # Overview

+**Updated August 2021**: the SCSdata_v1.csv is the full dataset used in Trippas, Spina, Thomas, Sanderson, Joho, and Cavedon (2020).
+The _SCSdata_ has been updated with completed data.

 **Updated January 2019**: the SCSdataset.csv is the full dataset used in Trippas, Spina, Cavedon, Joho, and Sanderson (2018).
 The SCSdataset now contains all utterances and has the same format, but does not include "notes", as the ConversationalSearchDataSet.csv.

 The file ConversationalSearchDataSet.csv contains a set of 101 transcribed conversations to solve information needs based on backstories in Trippas, Spina, Cavedon, and Sanderson (2017a).